White lion: Toronto Zoo

 In 2012, Toronto Zoo in Canada received three white lions to their African zone and replacing the single white lioness the zoo had since 1996.
 In September 2015, four white lion cubs were born at the zoo.

 Cincinnati Zoo

 In 1998, Cincinnati Zoo in Ohio received two white lions from Siegfried & Roy's White Lion exhibit.
 Prosperity died on January 6, 2020, at the age of 22.
 Her female cub Gracious died at age 21 on March 3, 2022.

 Reino Animal

 Mexican zoo Reino Animal, located in Otumba, State of Mexico, also has a couple of white lions which can be seen at the "Safari Leones" (Lions' Safari).

 The Wild Animal Sanctuary

 The Wild Animal Sanctuary, located in Keenesburg, Colorado, has at times had white lions rescued from various for-profit zoos or other exploitative situations.
 All animals at the sanctuary live out the remainder of their lives in large open-air enclosures free from further exploitation.

+Lake Tobias Wildlife Park

+Lake Tobias Wildlife Park in Halifax, Pennsylvania, has two white lions residing with a tawny male African lion named Leo.

 Oceania

+National Zoo & Aquarium, Canberra

+The National Zoo & Aquarium, Canberra, Australia is home to 2 White Lions, brother & sister, Jake & Mischka.